tsdiokno/abl/content/tl/docs/nt/roma/roma-8.md

 [^16]: The Spirit himself testifies together with our spirit that we are God’s children,

-[^17] at kung tayo'y mga anak, mga tigapagmana ng Diyos at kapwa-tigapagmana ni Kristo -- kung tayo ay mag-iinda kasama niya para tayo ay mabigyang-parangal kasama siya.
+[^17] at kung tayo'y mga anak, mga tigapagmana ng Diyos at kapwa-tigapagmana ni Kristo — kung tayo ay magtitiis kasama niya para tayo ay mabigyang-parangal kasama siya.

 [^17]: and if children, also heirs—heirs of God and coheirs with Christ—if indeed we suffer with him so that we may also be glorified with him.

 ## Mula Sa Pag-Daing Patungong Parangal
 [#](# "From Groans to Glory")

-[^18] Dahil tinuturing ko na hindi maikukumpara sa mga paghihirap ngayon ang karangalan na ipapakita saatin.
+[^18] Dahil tinuturing ko na hindi papareho sa mga paghihirap ngayon ang karangalan na ipapakita saatin.

 [^18]: For I consider that the sufferings of this present time are not worth comparing with the glory that is going to be revealed to us.

-[^19] Dahil sabik ang lahat ng nilikha at nag-aabang hanggang sa maipakilala ang mga anak ng Diyos.
+[^19] Dahil nanabik ang buong nilikha at ito'y nag-aabang hanggang sa maipakilala ang mga anak ng Diyos.

 [^19]: For the creation eagerly waits with anticipation for God’s sons to be revealed.

-[^20] Dahil ang buong nilikha ay napasailalim sa kawalang-kabuluhan -- hindi dahil sa sarili nitong kagustuhan, pero dahil sa kaniya na nagsailalim nito -- nang may pag-asa
+[^20] Dahil ang buong nilikha ay napasailalim sa kawalang-kabuluhan — hindi dahil sa sarili nitong kagustuhan, pero dahil sa kaniya na nagpasailalim nito — nang may pag-asa

 [^20]: For the creation was subjected to futility—not willingly, but because of him who subjected it—in the hope

-[^21] na ang mismong mga nilikha ay mapapalaya din mula sa pagkagapos papunta sa marangal na kalayaan ng mga anak ng Diyos.
+[^21] na ang mismong buong nilikha ay mapapalaya din mula sa pagkagapos papunta sa marangal na kalayaan ng mga anak ng Diyos.

 [^21]: that the creation itself will also be set free from the bondage to decay into the glorious freedom of God’s children.